<?xml version="1.0" encoding="UTF-8"?>

 <p><img class="alignnone" title="t. kilgore spalke | Painting by Henry Denander" src="http://farm5.static.flickr.com/4055/4367681425_65236a659c_o.jpg" alt="" width="758" height="1059" /></p>

-<p style="text-align: justify"><strong><span style="color: #ffffff">t. kilgore splake </span>was born as Thomas Hugh Smith in 1936, in Three Rivers, Michigan.
+<p style="text-align: justify;"><strong><span style="color: #ffffff;">t. kilgore splake </span>was born as Thomas Hugh Smith in 1936, in Three Rivers, Michigan.
 While teaching at Kellog Community College in Battle Creek, splake began writing poems.
 In 1989, he chose to take an early retirement as a college professor, to live in creative poverty and find his poetic voice.
 Upon retirement, he moved to Michigan&#8217;s upper peninsula, living for ten years in Munising, before moving to Calumet in the Keweenaw peninsula.</strong></p>

-<p style="text-align: justify"><strong>in twenty years splake has become a legend in small press circles for his writing and photography.
+<p style="text-align: justify;"><strong>In twenty years splake has become a legend in small press circles for his writing and photography.
 His artist supporters believe that splake possesses an original creative vision as well as exhaustive working habits.</strong></p>

 <slash:comments>0</slash:comments>